-Top 6 Formula One cars
+Top 6 Formula One Cars

-Over the six decades, technology progressed incredibly and many formulas easily could be branded as the trademarks of the sports, so the task of naming six best is not an easy job, especially knowing that so many top lists are already made.
+Over the last six decades, technology progressed incredibly and many formulas easily could be branded as the trademarks of the sports, so the task of naming the six best is not an easy job, especially knowing that so many top lists are already made.

 However, this is our choice, mainly based on the results and partly on subjective feelings.